yth345/nslab-fall-2022/README.md

 # [nslab] Fall-2022 Special Topics

-This is my second semester of Special Topic in NTU Network and Systems Lab aiming to exploring Twitch's CDN.
+This is my second semester of Special Project in NTU Network and Systems Lab aiming to exploring Twitch's CDN.

 ## 1. Schedule